[Updated: August 2022]

 A process you can follow so your referral generating plan is executed on.
 Because it is in the execution of the plan, consistently, year over year that we find real sustainable success.
 The systematization portion of the plan looks at what you can delegate, what you must do yourself and what can be triggered to happen automatically.
 Execution is the name of the game for all of this to work like clockwork.

-Okay, now you have the client experience foundation (Section 1), the referral experience (Section 2) and the 5 steps to generate referrals (Section 3)… Let’s unpack one referral success case study to see how this works in real life.
+Okay, now you are crystal clear on the defining points of a referral source (Section 1), understand the goal of the referral experience (Section 2) and the 5 steps to generate referrals (Section 3)… let’s unpack one referral success case study to see how this works in real life.

 SECTION 5: REFERRAL SUCCESS CASE STUDY